welthagenchristopher/McTunnel/README.md

   _python -m PyInstaller_ - runs pyinstaller as a python module

-  _--uac-admin_ - embeds an automatic 'run as administrator' prompt, which is necessary for performing network operations on port 22.
+  _--uac-admin_ - embeds an automatic 'run as administrator' prompt, which is necessary for performing network operations on certain ports